Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 The Data Analyst and Data Scientist roles receive excessive permissions under this option.
 It goes beyond the requirements to grant SELECT, INSERT, UPDATE, and DELETE permissions on the patient demographics and patient health records tables.
 Although the permissions granted to the Data Manager role are correct, this option does not follow the rule of least privilege for the other roles.

-**Question 55: Monitoring and Logging A Spark application running on a cluster is experiencing performance issues and is not meeting its SLA.
+**Question 55: A Spark application running on a cluster is experiencing performance issues and is not meeting its SLA.
 A data engineer suspects that the issue is related to data skew.
 Which Spark UI feature can help the data engineer diagnose this problem?**

 Options: